barseghyanartur/elk-stack-container-example/docs/data.rst

 **filebeat.inputs.tags**

-Note, that we send additional tag called ``json`` along, so that later (in the Logstash) we could safely rely on that to determine, which kind of data shall we be processing (as there may be many types and formats sent to Logstash at once).
+Note, that we send additional tag called ``json`` along, so that later (in the Logstash) we could safely rely on that to determine, what kind of data structure are we about to be processing (as there may be many types and formats sent to Logstash at the same time).

 .. code-block:: text